 Are you in a long-distance relationship and need some tips on how to make it work?

 Then you have come to the right place!

-I’m a speaker, author, and – most importantly – a survivor of the often dreaded long distance relationship.
+I’m a speaker, author, and – most importantly – a survivor of the often dreaded long-distance relationship.

-My wife and I went through several extremely rough patches before we figured out how to make long distance work.
+My wife and I went through several extremely rough patches before we figured out how to make long-distance work.

-I’m originally from New Jersey, and my wife Melissa is from Washington State, about 50 minutes outside of Seattle.
-We both attended Minot State University on basketball scholarships.
+I’m originally from New Jersey, and my wife Melissa is from Washington State, about 50 minutes outside Seattle.

 At college, life was good.

-You see, I was going back home to pursue my dream of playing professional basketball, while Melissa had one more year left in North Dakota.
+I was going back home to pursue my dream of playing professional basketball, while Melissa had one more year left in North Dakota.